 - Business name misuse e.g. adding unnecessary promotional messages

-Customer reviews aren’t anything new, but you would be surprised as to how often this is overlooked.
-30% of people said reviews were key when judging local businesses so I would ensure this as a top priority as part of your digital marketing strategy.
+Customer reviews aren’t anything new, but you would be surprised as to how often they are overlooked.
+Research shows that, in 2021, 77% of customers ‘always’ or ‘regularly’ read reviews when browsing for local businesses so we would recommend this to be a top priority of your digital marketing strategy.

-If you’re in a very competitive industry – and most local businesses are – you would need to think about a content strategy that will drive results.
-Working with smaller businesses, it’s often the case that it’s highly unlikely to rank on the first page of Google for a broad term related to their product/service.
+If you’re in a very competitive industry – and most local businesses are – you need to think about a content strategy that will drive results.
+When it comes to SEO, it is highly unlikely that you will rank on the first page of Google for a broad term such as “plumbing Nottingham” in the short term, particularly if SEO has never been part of your strategy before.

 - Putting the audience first